Learn about strategies to effectively promote your business and services.

 Individuals should know that Texas personal property is generally presumed abandoned if the existence and location of its owner is unknown to the holder for more than three years and a claim to the property has not been asserted or an act of ownership has not been exercised within that period.
 However, this time limit varies depending on the type of property involved.
 Once abandoned property is turned over to the state by a business, an individual then has the burden of reclaiming it from the state.

 In Texas, any person who, on June 30, holds property that is presumed abandoned must file a report of that property with the Texas Comptroller of Public Accounts by November 1.
 The preferred method for submitting a report is through the secure Unclaimed Property Secure Holder Reporting site.
 Paper, diskette, CD ROM, Magnetic Tape Cartridge, and Magnetic Tape Reel reports may also be mailed to the Comptroller.

-Prior notice to owner.
 Holders are encouraged, but not required, to make reasonable efforts to locate owners early in the abandonment period.

-Delivery.
 Any person who, on June 30, holds property that is presumed abandoned must deliver the property to the Comptroller by November 1.
 However, the Comptroller may set an earlier date for the delivery of the contents of a safe deposit box.

-Recordkeeping.
 A business must generally maintain related records 10 years after the unclaimed property becomes reportable.

-Penalties. a penalty equal to five percent of the value of the property due is imposed on a holder who fails to pay or deliver property within the required time.
+A penalty equal to five percent of the value of the property due is imposed on a holder who fails to pay or deliver property within the required time.
 If a holder fails to pay or deliver property before the 31st day after the date the property is due, an additional penalty equal to five percent of the value of the property is imposed.

 The Comptroller may waive penalty or interest charges imposed on delinquent property if it is determined that the holder has made a good faith effort to comply with the delivery requirements.